 John Smith, Managing Director of GB Railfreight, who submitted a response to the Oakervee Review, said: “I am delighted and relieved the Government has given the green light to the project.
 HS2 will be the first new railway constructed north of London for over a century, creating much needed capacity and connections across the North and Midlands.
 There is no other viable alternative to the project, as both the Oakervee Review and the Prime Minister have acknowledged.
 By signing off on the scheme, the Government has committed to expanding capacity beyond just passenger services.
 The decision will free up extra capacity on the West Coast Mainline which will help the growth of rail freight, supporting economic growth across the UK and helping the delivery of the Government’s targets to decarbonise the economy by supporting the shift of freight from road to more sustainable rail services.
 Delivering HS2 will, in the long-term, support the UK’s regional cities and towns to prosper and connect to other surrounding areas.
 I applaud the Prime Minister for making the right decision rather than delay any further.”

-Bombardier Transportation, Department for Transport (DfT), Freight Transport Association (FTA), High Speed 2 (HS2) Ltd, Hitachi Rail, Institution of Mechanical Engineers, Midlands Connect, Rail Delivery Group (RDG), Railway Industry Association (RIA), Siemens Mobility, Transport Focus, Transport for the North (TfN)
+Bombardier Transportation, Department for Transport (DfT), High Speed Two (HS2) Ltd, Hitachi Rail, Institution of Mechanical Engineers, Logistics UK, Midlands Connect, Railway Industry Association (RIA), Siemens Mobility, Transport Focus, Transport for the North (TfN)